-This is an extensive (yet simplified) guide on Canada’s retirement income system.
-It summarizes the basics of the benefits and incomes available to seniors in their retirement and also gives a few pointers on how to get started on your retirement planning and on your journey towards financial freedom.
+This is an extensive guide to Canada’s retirement income system.
+It summarizes the retirement income sources available to seniors and also gives pointers on how to get started on your retirement planning and your journey toward financial freedom.

-To make navigation easy, I have added links to specific topics that you can jump to using the links below.
-If you would like to read the entire guide on retirement income sources in Canada, then just keep scrolling.
+To make navigation easy, I have added links to specific topics you can jump to using the links below.
+If you want to read the entire guide on retirement income in Canada, just keep scrolling.

 Let’s get started!